Is the National Center on Sexual Exploitation (NCOSE) a “Conservative Religious” Organization?

 Our primary goal in leading the Coalition to End Sexual Exploitation is to unite individuals and organizations, regardless of political or religious affiliations, as we work together to oppose sexual abuse and exploitation in all its forms.
 We strongly believe—and the Coalition to End Sexual Exploitation stands as just one form of proof of this—that the movement to end sexual exploitation is powered by a diverse range of advocates who each hold to their own unique political and personal perspectives on a variety of issues while uniting around the belief that no human being should be sexually exploited.
 We successfully achieve extraordinary results because our organization and the movement at large are comprised of advocates who identify with and represent myriad social, political, and religious backgrounds.

-Pornography, prostitution, and all forms of commercial sexual exploitation are quite literally designed to feed on and profit from the sexual abuse and exploitation of vulnerable human beings—women, children, and minority populations being foremost among their victims.
+Pornography, prostitution, and all forms of commercial sexual exploitation are quite literally designed to feed on and profit from the sexual abuse and exploitation of vulnerable human beings—women, children, and minority populations (including LGBTQ+ individuals) being foremost among their targets and victims.

 The inalienable human rights of dignity and freedom from sexual abuse and exploitation are neither political nor partisan.
 To stand up against pornography, prostitution, and all other forms of sexual exploitation is to stand up for human rights.